sp4ce-cowboy/OceanX/README.md

 The full-size poster can be found [here](https://github.com/sp4ce-cowboy/OceanX/blob/main/VJC%20Science%20Fair%20Challenge%20Final.pdf).

 ## Notes
-_This project, while originally dated 2016, is being bring uploaded onto GitHub in 2023 as part of an ongoing attempt at consolidating my portfolio and previous projects in a publically available manner._
+_This project, while originally dated 2016, is being uploaded onto GitHub in 2023 as part of an ongoing attempt at consolidating my portfolio and previous projects in a publically available manner._